 Yosemite National Park, CA 95389

+With such a varied human presence in this region, it is no surprise that the park itself boasts landscapes and sights that cannot be seen elsewhere.
 The Iceberg Lake Trail is a must do for hikers, while Going-to-the-Sun Road is one of the most popular scenic drives in the country.
-The road, which divides the east and west regions, has plenty of areas along the way where you can pull-off and take in the mountains.
+The road, which divides the east and west regions, has plenty of areas along the way where you can pull-off and take in the mountains, seek local wildlife, and admire the old, traditional settlements and buildings.

-If you’re really looking to get a workout in, then head down the Highline Trail, which follows the Continental Device and features stunning scenery of the glacial valleys.
+If you’re really looking to get a workout in, then head down the Highline Trail, which follows the Continental Divide and features the ice-carved glacial valleys.
 Eleven miles in all, the trail is one of the toughest in the Park.
-While in Glacier, see if you can spot the following animals: lynx, bighorn sheep, black bears, deer, and the very popular mountain goats.
+While in Glacier, see if you can spot lynx, bighorn sheep, black bears, deer, and the very popular mountain goats.

 What not to miss: Going-to-the-Sun Road, Many Glacier Valley, and Two Medicine